richtr/NoSleep.js/README.md

     $> bower install nosleep

+This package is published to npm as **nosleep.js** and can installed with:

+    $> npm install nosleep.js

 Alternatively, you can manually add [NoSleep.js](https://github.com/richtr/NoSleep.js/blob/master/dist/NoSleep.js) to your project (or the [minified version](https://github.com/richtr/NoSleep.js/blob/master/dist/NoSleep.min.js)).

 ## Build from source